 Other incentives include a Capital Investment Tax Credit and High Impact Performance grant; these target capital-intensive or high impact industry such as clean energy, biomedical or silicon technology and transportation equipment manufacturing.

-The state’s Quick Response Training incentive works with regional education institutions to deliver needed employee services to allow your business to expand.
+Its Quick Response Training incentive works with regional education institutions to deliver needed employee services to allow your business to expand.
 Additionally, the Incumbent Worker Training program provides training to already employed workers to keep them competitive and current with skills needs.

 From start to finish, the Nature Coast Business Council will work as your guide to ensure the maximum amount of financial and technical assistance will be secured.